companieshouse/test-data-generator/README.md

   - `registers` : The registers of the company (e.g., `directors`, `persons-with-significant-control`, ``).
 Defaults to no registers.
   - `number_of_appointments`: Used alongside `officer_roles` to determine the number of appointments to create.
 Defaults to 1.
 Has a maximum allowed value of 20.
   - `officer_roles`: This takes a list of officer roles (`director`, `secretary`).
 Defaults to director when no role is passed.
+  - `is_secure_officer`: Boolean value to determine if the officer is a secure officer.
+Defaults to false, `true` value will create an officer with `is_secure_officer` set to true.
+  - `no_default_officers`: Boolean value to determine if the company is created without default officers.
+Defaults to false, `true` value will create a company without default officers.
   - `disqualified_officers`: This takes a list to create a company with disqualified officers.
-Defaults a company without a disqualified offiecrs list.
+Defaults a company without a disqualified officers list.
   - `accounts_due_status`: Set the accounts and confirmation statement due dates of the company by providing accounts_due_status (e.g., `overdue`, `due-soon`).
 Defaults to current date.
   - `company_status_detail`: The status detail of the company (e.g., `active-proposal-to-strike-off`, `converted-to-plc`).
 Defaults to no value, field not present in the database.
   - `company_name`: The name of the company.
 Defaults to a randomly generated name.
 Creates a company with the name provided and appended with company number.